We already built this category once

-The lessons from that work — about what examiners actually look for, what documentation fails under examination, and where small teams lose time to process overhead — are in every ThirdPartyIQ product decision.
+The lessons from that work — what examiners and auditors actually look for, what documentation fails under scrutiny, and where lean teams lose time to process overhead — are in every ThirdPartyIQ product decision.
+And because it runs standalone or alongside an existing GRC or TPRM system, it fits the way your team already works.

 What running a vendor risk program inside a community FI actually teaches you